Professional Education and Knowledge (PEAK)

 Category 4 (Exploration and Networking Events)

 Activities in this category are awarded 1 to 5 points.
 Events, workshops, and activities relate to career exploration and professional networking.
-Examples include:

-- Career Trek
+- Career Trek (multi-day career exploration field trip)

-- Career Hike
+- Career Hike (one-day career exploration field trip)

 - Attendance at a Leadership Conference